niolabs/docs/docs/api/blocks.md

 ## Create API ##

-If you're working with a n.io project from scrach, you're going to be creating and configuring blocks.
+If you're working with a {{ book.product }} project from scratch, you're going to be creating and configuring blocks.
 Create a new configuration of a block with the create API by POSTing JSON data.
 When creating a new block configuration, you can optionally include the configured values of the block type properties.
 At a minimum, you must specify the block ``type``, the ``name`` of the new configuration and values for any required properties that do not have a default value.
 For example, to create the ``Log`` block of type ``Logger``:

     curl -XPOST 'http://localhost:8181/blocks' --user 'Admin:Admin' --data '{"type": "LoggerBlock", "name": "Log"}' -H 'Content-Type: applcation/json'